Policies and Procedures

 1. What constitutes abuse and neglect of a child?

-Kids’ Corner Limited will endeavour to ensure that all staff and volunteers should be able to identify concerns about child abuse.
+Kids’ Corner will endeavour to ensure that all staff and volunteers should be able to identify concerns about child abuse.
 The four types of abuse described in ‘Working Together to Safeguard Children December 2023’.

 Physical abuse